Covid-19 wellbeing support

 - How to build personal resilience.

-Dr Warren Mansell, Reader in Clinical Psychology in the School of Health Sciences, speaks to Gemma Dale, Wellbeing Manager, about mental health while we are staying at home.
+Dr Warren Mansell, Reader in Clinical Psychology in the School of Health Sciences, speaks to Gemma Dale, Wellbeing Manager, about mental health during Covid-19.

 The Counselling and Mental Health Service are delivering a series of workshops now and over the Summer.
 These have been tailored in response to the particular challenges COVID-19 poses in looking after and supporting mental health and wellbeing.
 Sessions will include live zoom versions of the familiar Mindfulness, Calm Your Brain, Managing Anxiety and Busting Low Mood workshops alongside a new online programme to tackle ‘Unhelpful Thinking Habits’ which is accessible 24/7.
 Many sessions are also now available for both staff and students to allow them to reach as wide an audience as possible.